+pertaining to the in the Budgetary Policy.

+capitalization of the City's

-77 physical assets
+physical assets

-The state of the s The process of the state of the

 10-01 City of Palmetto citizen Adopted by Resolution No. The adopting resolution

-75 participation plan and 2010-24. should be codified into the

-sss grievance procedure for CDBG City Code.
+grievance procedure for CDBG City Code.

 programs

 Executive Actions:

 Employee position Chapter 7-152 and 7-246 of Staff recommends revising the

-0 designations City Code. ordinance to define the
+designations City Code. ordinance to define the

 Administrative Official as the

-Minimum Maintenance
+Administrative Official as the City's Building Official and the

+Administrative Off City's Building Offi Minimum Mainter

-Standards Official as the Code
+Administrative Official as the City's Building Official and the Minimum Maintenance Standards Official as the Code

-Enforcement Director.